-I felt there was way too much dishonesty from dealers, and frankly, too much confusing information and bad advice out there for consumers.
-I knew there had to be a way for someone like me, who's not particularly good at haggling, to get the best deal possible on any new car.So, I Began to Research Like a Mad Man...
+I felt there was too much dishonesty from dealers, along with too much confusing information and bad advice out there for consumers.
+I knew there had to be a way for someone like me, who's not particularly good at haggling, to get the best deal possible on any new car and not have to worry about being ripped off.So, I Began to Research Like a Mad Man...

 I found dozens of car shoppers who were willing to let me negotiate their new car purchase.
 I would have done it free just to gain the experience, but I charged a fee to ensure they would actually purchase the vehicle, not just kick the tires.You never know what kind of dealer shenanigans one might encounter when signing paperwork, so I wanted to be fully prepared.

-The experience was priceless; it really helped me understand and connect a lot of dots I otherwise would have overlooked.
+The experience was priceless.
+It helped me understand and connect a lot of dots I otherwise would have overlooked.
 With real-world experience under my belt, I now know what works and what doesn't when negotiating on a new car.
 Through this site, I only recommend the car-buying methods that WORKED BEST for me.Sharing Everything I Learned

-I've taken everything I learned and condensed it into a book, "Honest Advice for Car Buyers", which is available on this site for free, or can be downloaded on Amazon.com.
+I've taken everything I learned and condensed it into an online guide, "Honest Advice for Car Buyers", which is available on this site for free, or can be downloaded as an e-book on Amazon.com.
 I've broken down each part of the car buying process, (price, trade-in, financing, insurance, and add-ons) into easy-to-follow optimal check lists, trying my best to make things as easy as possible, with a strong emphasis on saving money and reducing hassle.
-In addition, I've been writing a weekly "Car Buying Deals and Tips" email newsletter since 2008, which keeps my tribe of 12,000 car shoppers up-to-date on the latest incentives, deals, and car buying news.
+I've also been writing a weekly "Car Buying Deals and Tips" email newsletter since 2008, which keeps my tribe of 60,000 car shoppers up-to-date on the latest incentives, deals, and car buying news.

 As you can see, I take my job providing you with the best car buying advice very seriously.
-I run the site by myself, so it's straight-forward.
+I literally run this site by myself - from every word published to every pixel designed and laid out, so it's straight-forward.
 I have no one to answer to - no manufacturers, dealers, or any other 3rd parties.
 You, the consumer, are the only one I answer to, and anything I recommend, you can be sure I've either tested myself personally, or believe that it's the best choice based on all of my years of research and practice.
 That's my honest promise to you.
-I welcome your car buying questions and will try to respond to each one.
+I welcome your car buying questions and will try to respond to each one (As the site has grown over the years, some emails do slip through the cracks, I apologize and do my best to answer).
 Thanks for visiting!